top of page

 All these extraordinary security precautions are for Louai Sakka, an important Al-Qaeda operative.

-The false equivalence between the act of naming and the named object/subject can extend to inanimate entities as well.
-For example, in the sentence below, the author equates the names of the branches (eski Türk edebiyatı, halk edebiyatı, and yeni Türk edebiyatı) of the broader discipline (Türk edebiyatı) with the branches themselves.
-(Note that the names of the branches should also be capitalized.)
+The false equivalence between the act of naming and the named object/subject extends to inanimate entities.
+For example, in the sentence below, the author equates the names of branches (eski Türk edebiyatı, halk edebiyatı, and yeni Türk edebiyatı) of a broader discipline (Türk edebiyatı) with the branches themselves.
+(Note that the branch names should also be capitalized.)

 Bilindiği gibi Türk edebiyatı; eski Türk edebiyatı, halk edebiyatı, yeni Türk edebiyatı adları altında birtakım dallara ayrılarak incelenmekte ve öğretilmektedir.